zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    Gets a filter associated with an existing logging stream.

-   :id: The ID associated with a logging stream from which to
+   :param id: The ID associated with a logging stream from which to
        obtain one of its filters.

-   :name: A string to match against the ``name`` field of a
+   :param name: A string to match against the ``name`` field of a
          :zeek:type:`Log::Filter` for identification purposes.